Para (Special Forces): Training

 The training in SF battalions is a continuous process.
 In the special forces, the members are imparted both basic and advanced training.
 They are taught specialized modes of infiltration and exfiltration, either by air (combat freefall) or sea (combat diving).
 Some trainees return to PTS to undergo the free-fall course, which requires at least 50 jumps from altitudes up to 33500 ft to pass.
-Both High Altitude Low Opening (HALO) and High Altitude High Opening (HAHO) techniques are learned.
+Both High Altitude Low Opening (HALO) and High-Altitude High Opening (HAHO) techniques are learned.
 The ability to use the HAHO method and specially designed maneuverable parachutes called HAPPS (High Altitude Parachute Penetration System)/AMX-310 to conduct stealth insertions over distances up to 50 km is also perfected.

 The commandos are sent to the Naval Diving School, Kochi for combat diving training.
-Like other special forces, these SF operators are trained for land, air and water.
+Like other special forces, these SF operators are trained for land, air, and water.
 The daily routine begins with a 20 km morning run.
-Infiltration, exfiltration, assault, room and building intervention, intelligence gathering, patrolling, ambush tactics, counter-ambush tactics, counter-insurgency, counter-terrorism, unconventional warfare, guerilla warfare, asymmetric warfare, raids and sabotage, martial arts training, tactical shooting, stress firing, reflex shooting, buddy system drills, close quarter battle, tactical driving, advance weapon courses and handling, sniping, demolition training, survival skills, linguistic training, logistic training, trade-craft training is imparted by the intelligence agencies.
+Infiltration, exfiltration, combat patrolling, Urban Warfare, intelligence gathering, ambush tactics, counter-ambush tactics, counter-insurgency, unconventional warfare, guerilla warfare, asymmetric warfare, raids and sabotage, basic martial arts training, tactical shooting, combat marksmanship, buddy system drills, Close Quarter Battle tactics, tactical driving, advanced weapon courses and handling, demolition training, survival skills, linguistics training, logistics training, trade-craft training is imparted by the intelligence agencies.
 The training drills involve live ammunition at all times which is a reason for fatal accidents at times leading to death.
 Night and weapons training and field craft involving 20 km treks with 60 kg loads and live ammunition are conducted.
 Weekly forced marches with 65 kg combat loads with distances over 80 km to 130 km and quarterly night drops with full combat loads are also conducted.